What is a scar?

 donor site) and attaching it to the needed area.
 Skin flaps are similar to skin grafts,

 where a part of the skin is taken from another area.
-But with the skin flaps, the skin
+But with skin flaps, the skin

 that is taken has its own blood supply.
-The section of skin used includes the
+The part of skin that is used includes the

 underlying blood vessels, fat, and muscles.
 Flaps may be used when the area that is

-missing the skin does not have a good supply of blood.
-That may be because of the
+missing the skin does not have a good blood supply.
+That may be because of the location

 Z-plasty.
 This procedure uses a Z-shaped incision to help decrease the amount of contractures

-of the surrounding skin.
+of the nearby skin.
 It also may try to relocate the scar so that its edges look more

 like the normal lines and creases of the skin.
-Small stitches may be used to
+Small stitches may be used to help

 Tissue expansion.
-This is a newer technique.
-It involves a process that increases the amount of existing tissue
+This is a newer method.
+It uses a process that increases the amount of existing tissue

 available for reconstructive purposes.
-This procedure is often used in addition
+This procedure is often used in addition to